mstemm/labs/security/falco/README.md

    ```

 This privileged container will build and inject the kernel module, assuming that Linux kernel headers are installed and available under `lib/modules`.
-If you choose the scripted install, the Falco configuration and service reloads will be executed from the Docker host, if you prefer the Docker container, you will need to login and launch from there.
+If you choose the scripted install, the Falco configuration and service reloads will be executed from the Docker host, if you prefer the Docker container method, you will need to login and launch from there.

 Start the Falco service